-- Recommendation 6: The World Bank and IFC should identify innovation projects involving incubators, matching grants, venture capital, and other risk financing interventions that can be assessed to facilitate learning and scaling up of those that are promising. - Teams working on innovative projects at World Bank and IFC should build robust M&E into the design and implementation of these interventions.
+RECOMMENDATION 6: A top priority is to identify innovation projects involving incubators, matching grants, venture capital, and other risk financing interventions at the World Bank and IFC that can be assessed to facilitate learning and scaling up of those that are promising.

+• Teams working on innovative projects at the World Bank and IFC should build robust M&E into the design and implementation of these interventions.

-Appendix A: World Bank Group Response to Market and Government Failures
+Appendix A World Bank Group Response to Market and Government Failures